akeneo/pim-helpcenter/content/md/first-steps/set-the-default-language.md

 Most user interfaces in the PIM are translated in other languages than English.

 Note that each user can configure the interface in its own language.
-For more information, do not hesitate to take a look at this [article](/articles/manage-your-account.html).
+For more information, do not hesitate to take a look at this [article](/articles/manage-your-account.html#your-interface-default-language).

 For instance, your German team can have the PIM interface in German, whereas the US team will have the PIM in American English - this can be set in their user account.

 # Choose the default language

-1. Log in with a user account
+1. Log in with an admin user account
 1. Go to `System` and click on the `Configuration` menu entry
 1. In the `Localization` tab, select the default language from the `Language` dropdown
   ![image](../img/dummy.png)